neptune0x13/Integrated-Cybersecurity-CLI-Suite/README.md

    this tool seamlessly modifies HTML content by injecting JavaScript code into the <body> section of HTTP responses.
 It also adjusts the Content-Length header to accurately reflect the length of the injected code.
 With real-time feedback on intercepted packets

+## Web Crawler
+   designed to explore and discover subdirectories within a specified web page.
+By utilizing web scraping techniques, it retrieves the HTML content of the target web page and extracts all the links present in the page.
+The tool then recursively crawls through each extracted link, identifying and printing the subdirectories it encounters.

 ## How to run the program?
 1. **Download this GitHub repository**
 	- Either Clone the repository